 What is cholesterol and how does arteriosclerosis develop?

-The human body needs cholesterol to work properly.
-For example, cholesterol is needed to make certain and it is an important building block for cell walls.
-But too much cholesterol in the blood can sometimes mean an increased risk of cardiovascular disease.
+Cholesterol is an essential raw material for our bodies.
+For example, cholesterol is needed to make certain hormones and it’s an important building block for cell walls.
+But too much cholesterol in the blood can increase the risk of cardiovascular disease.

 Cholesterol is needed by every cell in the human body.
-Most of it is made in the liver.
-Only a small proportion comes from our diet.
+Your body produces most of what it needs in the liver.
+Only a small amount comes from our diet.
 The bloodstream transports cholesterol from the liver to the other organs and tissues in the body.
-Spare cholesterol is carried back to the liver in the bloodstream.
+Excess cholesterol is carried back to the liver in the blood.

-- “LDL” cholesterol: “LDL” stands for “low-density lipoprotein.”
+- LDL cholesterol: “LDL” stands for “low-density lipoprotein.”
 This type of parcel transports cholesterol from the liver to the rest of the body.
-High levels of LDL cholesterol are associated with a higher risk of cardiovascular disease, which is why it is sometimes referred to as “bad” cholesterol.
+High levels of LDL cholesterol are associated with a higher risk of cardiovascular disease, which is why it’s sometimes referred to as “bad” cholesterol.

-- “HDL” cholesterol: “HDL” stands for “high-density lipoprotein.”
+- HDL cholesterol: “HDL” stands for “high-density lipoprotein.”
 This type of parcel transports cholesterol back to the liver from the body’s organs and tissues.
 According to what doctors know now, high HDL cholesterol levels are probably associated with a lower risk of cardiovascular disease.
 That is why HDL cholesterol is sometimes also called "good" cholesterol.